niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 - [Gatherly](http://qav2.cs.odu.edu/fordFanatics/index.php) - Social media website made in collaboration with [@AbelWeldaregay](https://github.com/AbelWeldaregay).
 - [Gatherly - Mobile](https://github.com/niphadkarneha/GatherlyMobile) - Android application built so that Gatherly will have a mobile presence.
 - Golden Palace - Android application for Moroccan food receipes.
 This project was done for the App development for Smart devices.
 - Profiling for Authentication and Authorization, Data Mining and Security.
+(Weka and Python)

 ## Conferences